brittanymflowers/squishmallow-math/user-stories/phase-6-polish.md

 - Implemented proper touch targets (44px minimum) for child accessibility
 - Updated responsive design to maintain quality across screen sizes
 - Added celebration animations and visual feedback systems
+- **NEW:** Replaced emojis with professional Lucide icon library throughout
+- **NEW:** Implemented Squishmallow-shaped progress indicator with rainbow gradient fill
+- **NEW:** Redesigned game layout with centered math problems and improved readability
+- **NEW:** Enhanced math problem display with high contrast white background and bold text
+- **NEW:** Fixed button accessibility with proper colors and clear icons
+- **NEW:** Beautiful rainbow background gradient that stays fixed during scrolling

 ---